thuliteio/docs/src/content/docs/concepts/why-thulite.md

 In many web frameworks, it is easy to build a website that looks great during development only to load painfully slow once deployed.
 JavaScript is often the culprit, since users' phones and lower-powered devices rarely match the speed of a developer's laptop.

-Thulite’ magic is in how it combines the solid architecture described above with optimizations for production builds and tools like [Quicklink](https://getquick.link/).
+Thulite's magic is in how it combines the solid architecture described above with optimizations for production builds and tools like [Quicklink](https://getquick.link/).
 The result is amazing web performance for every website, out of the box.
 Our goal: __It should be nearly impossible to build a slow website with Thulite__.

 ### Maximum secure